How does multiple sclerosis affect life expectancy?

-In 2013, scientists noted in the journal Neurology that the life expectancy of people with MS is around 7 to 14 years lower than people without the condition.
+In 2013, scientists reported in the journal Neurology that the life expectancy of people with MS was around 7 to 14 years lower than for people without the condition.

-This variation is mostly due not to the direct impact of MS, but to the complications that can arise or other conditions that do not relate to MS.
+Researchers suggest that it is not usually the direct impact of MS that shortens a person's life, but to the complications that can arise or other conditions that do not relate to MS.